cintiadr/blog/content/post/pyconline2020.md

 {{<tweet 1302557738275188737>}}

 And it was the end.
-You all dorks next year!
-Hopefully in Adelaide.
+See you all dorks next year!
+Hopefully in Adelaide to have that Pub Parmie (apparently that's the Adelaide name) we already scheduled.

 <br/>